 The camino ran for a while longer in the forested area, then it narrows slightly, winding its way onto the lower cultivated hills and small-holdings above Trevélez.
 It was around 6pm by now, the sun less fierce.

 I was so pleased to meet another bikepacker, Jack from London, coming from the Trevélez direction.
 We stopped to chat and for photos.
 Jack took a great one of me, it’s rarely I get a photo taken, I was so very pleased when he sent me this!

-Jack has been riding for five days, he’s riding a section of the Transandalus, starting in Granada, it circumnavigates the Sierra Nevada in a clockwise direction.
+Jack has been riding for five days, he’s riding the Transandalus route, starting in Granada, it circumnavigates the Sierra Nevada in a clockwise direction.
 Being in Trevélez, he’s done well as he’s three quarters of the way around.
 He’s young, and looks strong, oh how I wish I had the power and stamina to ride like him!
 It was a steep hill I was descending, he was riding up…..not pushing, like I would be!

 It’s good to meet people that have just ridden where you are going, like with Robert and Meta, as they can pass on information that is helpful to you.
 I warned Jack about the washout he was going to encounter a few kilometres up.
 And he informed me of the fork in the road to the upper, middle and lower barrio of Trevélez.
 Jack was to wildcamp on the sierra that night.

 After our meeting I soon found the road, making my way to Camping Trevélez, alas, this took around an hour simply because where Google maps says it is, is incorrect.
 I was up and down the road at least four times before I flagged a motorhome down, asking where the campsite was.
 It’s around another 100 – 200 metres farther than shown on the map!